jove0610/ree-board-reviewer/README.md

 <br />

 A MERN (MongoDB, Express, React, Node) app that displays MCQ (Multiple Choice Quiz) for the REE board exam.
-Users may also register/login to create theor own custom MCQ.
+Users may also register/login to create their own custom MCQ.

 <br />